edwinm/DeepQuerySelectorAll/README.md

 This can be useful when using web components from third parties and there is no API available to make desired changes to those web components.

+> [!WARNING]
-WARNING: Don't use this with web components you own or you can control.
+> Don't use this with web components you own or you can control.
 If you want to make a change or read data inside a web component, add this functionality to the web component API and use that functionality.
   If you still use `deepQuerySelectorAll` on your own web components because it's quick and easy, you'll lose all claims to call yourself a respectable developer.

 ## Installation